 "Thomas Jefferson survives," not realizing that Jefferson, in Virginia, had passed away a few hours earlier.

-Thomas Jefferson was an amazing fellow and I heartily recommend seeing Monticello to anyone visiting Virginia.
+was an amazing fellow and I heartily recommend seeing Monticello to anyone who visits Virginia.

 Above left: Here's our tour group about to go inside Monticello.
 Jefferson was a planter –